Sumer16/vreme-mobile/README.md

 ### and then

-Go to [WeatherAPI](https://www.weatherapi.com) to create an account and get the API key.
+Go to [OpenWeather API](https://openweathermap.org/api) to create an account and get the API key.
 Use that API key in constants/index.js file

 ### Setup the environment variables